The Liberal Arts Program in Economics and History

 A better alternative: study economics and history with one of today’s leading thinkers in the Classical economic tradition, in the original method of higher education in the West–a small group of students led by a single mentor, committed to excellence together.

-The Vega Institute of Political Economy offers a four-year, full-time residential undergraduate-level Liberal Arts Program in Political Economy and History, for Fall 2018.
-The program embraces the best traditions of American liberal arts education, and serves as a strong foundation for careers in business, finance, law and government.
+The Vega Institute of Political Economy offers a four-year, full-time residential undergraduate-level Liberal Arts Program in Economics and History, for Fall 2018.
+The program embraces the best traditions of American higher education, and leads naturally to careers in business, finance, law and government.

-The program concentrates on the principles and practical application of Classical economics at a high level; the broader historical perspective in which economic or business concerns take place; and the founding Classical Liberal principles of the American democratic republic.
-An ambitious survey of classic works of Western Civilization forms a cornerstone of the course–an immersion in the philosophical and literary achievements of the centuries, cultivating the ability to read, write, speak and discuss at an elevated standard.
+The program concentrates on the principles and practical application of Classical economics at a high level; the history of the United States, the West, and the World; the founding Classical Liberal principles of the American democratic republic; and a practical foundation in business and investing.
+An ambitious survey of enduring works of Western Civilization forms a cornerstone of the course–an immersion in the philosophical and literary achievements of the centuries, cultivating the ability to read, write, speak and discuss at an elevated standard.
 This is centered on the Harvard Classics, a fifty-one-volume compilation created by Charles W. Eliot, president of Harvard University, in 1909.
 It represents the essence of cultural achievement during the noblest era of the American university, and remains a celebrated resource over a century later.
-Some time is set aside for students to follow their own interests in study, which can include further reading in economics and history, classic novels, math and science, anthropology, foreign language, psychology, Asian philosophy and cultural traditions, or business and investing.
+Some time is set aside for students to follow their own interests in study, which can include further reading in economics and history, classic novels, math and science, anthropology, foreign language, current issues, psychology, Asian philosophy and cultural traditions, or business and investing.

 This is an elite-class education, more engaging and substantive than one is likely to find in “top-tier” institutions today.
 The program is intensive and demanding.
 The materials are challenging and not dumbed-down.
 In general, the program is appropriate for the top 10% of typical high-school graduates.
 The like-minded student should find that it satisfies their ambitions, develops their abilities, makes good use of the time that society has set aside for their self-improvement, prepares them for careers that require a capable and refined mind, and progresses naturally towards leadership roles in society later in adulthood.